 The 2nd Generation Alexa Voice Remote for Fire TV with TV Control

-On the last week of January of this year, I was reunited with my vintage Toshiba Aurex System 10 hi-fi stereo set that I had been using in Manila since 1984.
+In the last week of January of this year, I was reunited with my vintage Toshiba Aurex System 10 hi-fi stereo set, which I had been using in Manila since 1984.

-I purchased the micro hi-fi system back in 1982 in the commercial district of Al-Batha, Saudi Arabia.
-It was the height of the oil kingdom’s industrial phase and I actually worked in the district of Al-Hair -about 20 minutes from the capital city of Riyadh- for a business conglomerate owned by a sheik.
+I purchased the micro hi-fi system in 1982 in the commercial district of Al-Batha, Saudi Arabia.
+It was the height of the oil kingdom’s industrial phase, and I actually worked in the district of Al-Hair—about 20 minutes from the capital city of Riyadh—for a business conglomerate owned by a sheik.

 Life was not only lonely but also very boring in a country whose religion is Sunni Islam and where Sharia laws are strictly enforced.
 Moreover, I was there to make a living and not as a tourist on a short visit to explore and enjoy the desert kingdom.

-The Toshiba Aurex System 10 as it appeared in a German hi-fi catalog layout in 1979, with dimensions shown.
-Top to bottom: SB-A10 amplifier, ST-T10 hi-fi AM/FM tuner, and PC-D10 dual-head, stereo cassette tape deck.
+The Toshiba Aurex System 10 appeared in a German hi-fi catalog layout in 1979, with dimensions shown.
+Top to bottom: SB-A10 amplifier, ST-T10 hi-fi AM/FM tuner, and PC-D10 dual-head stereo cassette tape deck.

-During our day-offs -Friday and Saturday- we usually go to the big city to window shop, meet friends or relatives of friends, hang around in a park where most ex-pats congregate, or just about anything to keep our sanity until we finish the terms of our work contracts.
+On the weekends -Friday and Saturday—we usually go to the big city to window shop, meet friends or relatives of friends, hang around in a park where most ex-pats congregate or do just about anything to keep our sanity until we finish the terms of our work contracts.

-Typically, after our working hours, listening to music on our stereo systems provided us with some of our great joys while we watched the sun transition from a fiery ball of yellow to a magnificent mélange of orange hues as it hides behind the sand dunes.
+Typically, after working hours, we enjoyed listening to music on our stereo systems.
+At the same time, we watched the sun transition from a fiery ball of yellow to a magnificent mélange of orange hues as it hid behind the dunes.

-The late 70s up to the mid-80s was the peak of hi-fi’s golden years as digital music began its slow-but-sure march to take over the entire musical landscape.
-I could still recall those early models of CD players were priced as high as US$ 1,000 plus in the few electronics & audio shops that showcased them.
+The late 1970s to the mid-80s were the peak of hi-fi’s golden years as digital music began its slow but sure march to take over the entire musical landscape.
+I can still recall those early models of CD players being priced as high as US$1,000 plus in the few electronics and audio shops that showcased them.

 Back then, Sony had been dominating the music scene after the huge success of the Walkman.
-Because of its portability & affordability, it also made the compact cassette tape the de-facto standard.
+Because of its portability and affordability, it also made the compact cassette tape the de facto standard.

-At music shops in Riyadh in the 80s, the average price of an original music cassette was about 10 riyals (about US$ 3) while the bootleg version was about 3 riyals (US$ 0.90).
-Like any marketing ploy, the so-called ‘metal tapes‘ (type 4), of course, provided the best sound if you have the appropriate cassette tape deck/player.
+In the 1980s, the average price of an original music cassette at a shop in Riyadh was about 10 riyals (about US$3), while the bootleg version was about 3 riyals (US$0.90).
+Like any marketing ploy, the so-called ‘metal tapes’ (type 4), of course, provided the best sound if you had the appropriate cassette tape deck/player.

 I bought the Toshiba Aurex System 10 after I had saved enough money and had grown tired of listening to my growing collection of music cassette tapes on my portable cassette player.